 The Year End Recruitment is when you get the chance to revitalise your depleted forces and potentially add one or two blocks from the Recruitment Pool.
 You should try to spread out your blocks in preparation for this - the more Areas you control in a Region, the more strength you will be able to add to blocks there, and if you control enough Areas you may be able to add the appropriate 'X+ Areas' block to your Recruitment Pool.
-The earliest opportunity to safely spread out your blocks is as Player 2 during Turn V, as there are no Battles in the Winter Turn (1642 is different as there can be battles in Turn VI).
+The earliest opportunity to safely spread out your blocks is as Player 2 during Turn V, as there are no Battles in Turn VI (1642 is an exception to this).
 So you may want to play a low value card on Turn V. If you then play a high value card on Turn VI and become Player 1, then this will give you two complete turns to spread out and occupy Areas, before your opponent gets a chance to do.